-3B

-MAKE-UP POLICIES
+3B MAKE-UP POLICIES

 LECTURE • No assignments will be given during the lecture portion of the course, so there is nothing to make up if you miss lecture.
-Audio recordings of the lecture and written notes can be found online at the class archive (see SECTION 1).
+Audio recordings of the lecture and written notes can be found online at the class Canvas site (see Section 11).

 LAB LECTURE • No assignments will be given during the synchronous portion of lab, so there is nothing to make up if you miss lab.
-Audio recordings of the lab and written notes can be found online at the class archive (see SECTION 11).
+Audio recordings of the lab and written notes can be found online at the class Canvas site (see Section 1).

-QUIZZES, TESTS, LAB EXERCISES, AND THE LAB EXAM • All assessments are being conducted asynchronously outside of class time.
-Since a generous amount of time will be given for each assessment, late assessments will be accepted or missing assessment will be made up only under extremely dire circumstances.
+QUIZZES, EXAMS, LAB EXERCISES, AND LAB EXAM • All assessments are being conducted asynchronously outside of class time.
+Since a generous amount of time will be given for each assessment, late assessments will only be accepted or missing assessment will only be made up under extremely dire circumstances.